 I have a confession to make:

 It’s one of the easiest tools to transition from UX wireframes to visual design and for that and many other reasons, we adore this tool for mobile app design.
 When we begin the process of putting together high-fidelity mockups, we use Sketch to bring our wireframes to life.

 (In case you’re not familiar with the term high-fidelity mockups, they are detailed versions of a wireframe.
 Rather than just showing triangle where the music interface will go or a block where a button will be placed, you give a more accurate depiction of the final product.
 This step in the design process gives us a better feel for UI elements and makes it easy for us to communicate functionality with developers.)

 At the end of the day, the best tools are always going to be the ones that you can best execute with.
-Just as some artists are great with paint and others are great with stencil, you might find Photoshop, Illustrator, and XCode to be your favorite tools instead of the ones I’ve just listed.
+Just as some artists are great with paint and others are great with stencil, you might find Photoshop, Illustrator, and XCode to be your favorite tools to use as you figure out your ideal process around how to build an app.

 In fact, in the past, we’ve talked about how we use XCode for prototyping; but now we also use Invision a great deal as well.
 This should show you the importance of being willing to try and embrace new things.